Skip to main content

 Parental Burnout Is Real

-There's tired, and then there's the kind of tired where you look at your kid and feel nothing.
-Not anger, not love, just blank.
+There's tired, and then there's the kind of tired where you look at your kid and feel blank.
 If that's ever happened to you, it has a name.
-And it's not your fault.
+And it's more common than you'd think.

 What parental burnout looks like